Ritika-Agrawal811/my-web3-journey/learning-logs/day-1.md

 ## The Birth of Blockchain 📃

-In 2008, _Satoshi Nakamoto_ published a [white paper](https://bitcoin.org/bitcoin.pdf) where he invented Bitcoin — A Peer to Peer Electronic Cash Sytem.
+In October 31, 2008, _Satoshi Nakamoto_ published a [white paper](https://bitcoin.org/bitcoin.pdf) where he invented Bitcoin — A Peer to Peer Electronic Cash Sytem.

 He therefore invented the idea of "crypto".
 He presented an idea of a decentralized platform where peer-to-peer electronic transactions can take place without needing the involvement of a trusted third party.